-Stephan Sluiter specialises in spatial planning, environmental law, subsidy law and public sector private law.
-He focuses on the real estate sector, the (renewable) energy sector and the waste sector.
+Stephan Sluiter advises and litigates in the fields of spatial planning law, environmental law, general administrative law and public sector private law.
+His focus areas are the real estate sector, the (renewable) energy sector and the industry sector.

-Stephan joined NautaDutilh in 2021.
-He previously worked at two major law firms in the Netherlands, during which period he was seconded to Luxembourg and Istanbul.
-In 2008, Stephan graduated from the Radboud University in Nijmegen.
-He graduated cum laude from the prestigious Grotius Environmental Law specialisation course in 2017.
-Stephan is chief editor of the Sdu Waste Substance Law Journal and a visiting lecturer at Erasmus University in Rotterdam.
+Stephan joined NautaDutilh in 2021, having previously worked at major law firms in the Netherlands, Luxembourg and Istanbul.
+He graduated from Radboud University in Nijmegen in 2008 and completed the Grotius specialisation course in Environmental Law cum laude in 2017.
+Stephan is a member of the Association of Environmental Law Lawyers (‘Vereniging van Milieurechtadvocaten’), co-editor of the Sdu Commentary on General Administrative Law (‘Commentaar Algemene wet bestuursrecht’) and a guest lecturer at the Erasmus University in Rotterdam.

-Stephan was included in the Legal 500 rankings as recommended lawyer.
-Clients have described him as "[...] a pleasure to deal with.
-He has a lot of expertise and is able to translate the input of the business quickly and correctly in legal documents.
+Stephan was listed in the Legal 500 rankings as a "recommended lawyer".
+Clients described him as "[...] a pleasure to deal with.
+He has a lot of expertise and is able to translate the input of the business quickly and correctly into legal documents.
 He is sensitive in relationships of the business with competent authorities and always looking for more permanent solutions than going to court.
-Furthermore, he has a good sense of humor and he is modest."
+Furthermore, he has a good sense of humour and he is modest."